Leave No Traces

 Leave No Traces (Żeby nie było śladów) is a 2021 Polish drama film directed by Jan P. Matuszyński.
 It was selected to compete for the Golden Lion at the 78th Venice International Film Festival.
 It was selected as the Polish entry for the Best International Feature Film at the 94th Academy Awards.
 The film is based on the book Żeby nie było śladów by Cezary Łazarewicz, which received the Nike Award in 2017.

 Plot

-Jurek, the only witness to the state-sanctioned murder of high school student Grzegorz Przemyk, is targeted by the government during the 1980s era of martial law in Poland.
+On May 12, 1983, Grzegorz Przemyk, the son of opposition poet Barbara Sadowska, is arrested and brutally beaten by a police patrol.
+He dies two days later.
+Poland is still under martial law, imposed by the communist regime to suppress the Solidarity movement.
+The only witness to the violent assault is Grzegorz's friend, Jurek Popiel, who decides to fight for justice and testify against the police.
+Initially, the state apparatus, including the Ministry of the Interior, underestimates the situation.
+However, when 20,000 people march behind Przemyk's coffin in Warsaw, the authorities decide to use all available means to intimidate the witness and Grzegorz's mother, trying to prevent Jurek from testifying in court.